okx/proof-of-reserves-v2/docs/technical_spec.md

 let node_debt= sum([...children.debt])
 ```

-### root
+### Root

-- the root node hash represents the commitment of all user's assets info.
-- the root node's equity & debt will be the total equity & debt of the exchange.
+The root node hash represents the commitment of all users' assets info.
+The root node's equity & debt is the total equity & debt of the exchange.

-### merkle proof
+### Merkle Proof
-for each given account, we can generate a merkle inclusion proof for that user. for example as in the above graph, the merkle proof for account `A5` would be
+For a given user account, we can generate a Merkle inclusion proof.
+Taking the above graph as an example, the merkle proof for account `A5` is:
 ```json
 {
     "index": 6,